The Art of Effective Sales Questions in 4 Steps

 Insightful Sales Questions = Insightful Customer Conversations

-As far as sales is concerned, the art of effective sales questions and good questioning skills are essential, value selling training experts say, for success.
-It is the basis for learning (and teaching) just exactly what your customers want and need.
-Unfortunately, too many buyers and sales managers report that sales professionals ask a canned list of questions trying to close the deal.
+The art of effective sales questions and good questioning skills are the basis for understanding what your customers truly want and need.
+Unfortunately, too many buyers and sales managers report that sales professionals ask a canned list of questions to try to close the deal rather than uncover how to truly help customers to succeed.

 Poor Sales Questions = Poor Customer Conversations